 Best Autumn Crops for Polytunnels in Australia

 For many growers, autumn planting is what keeps their tunnel productive when outdoor gardens begin to slow down.
+The protected environment inside a polytunnel allows many crops to keep growing long after colder nights and unpredictable weather begin to affect outdoor gardens.
 Choosing the right crops at this time of year allows you to take full advantage of the protected environment inside a polytunnel.
-In this article, we explore some of the best autumn crops to grow in a polytunnel in Australia.

 What are the best crops to grow in a polytunnel in Autumn